shaunpira47/Https-GitHub.com-AmpCoin-AmpCoin/README.md

 The master branch is regularly built and tested, but is not guaranteed to be completely stable.
 Tags are created regularly to indicate new official, stable release versions of Ampcoin Core.

-The contribution workflow is described in CONTRIBUTING.md and useful hints for developers can be found in doc/developer-notes.md.

 The developer mailing list should be used to discuss complicated or controversial changes before working on a patch set.

 Testing
 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
 Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.